BandRouteNet: An Adaptive Band Routing Neural Network for EEG Artifact Removal: Experimental Settings

 The proposed model was implemented in PyTorch and trained on an NVIDIA Tesla T4 GPU.
 We used the AdamW optimizer~\cite{adamw} with an initial learning rate of $1\times10^{-3}$ and a weight decay of $1\times10^{-4}$.
 The model was trained for 15 epochs using Mean Squared Error (MSE) as the loss function.

 For model configuration, the input noisy EEG signal was decomposed into $K=6$ frequency bands: Delta ($\delta$, 0–-4 Hz), Theta ($\theta$, 4–-8 Hz), Alpha ($\alpha$, 8–-12 Hz), Beta ($\beta$, 13–-30 Hz), Gamma ($\gamma$, 30–-80 Hz), and a higher band $\epsilon$ (80–-128 Hz).
-The hidden feature dimension was set to $C=64$.
+The batch size, the hidden feature dimension $C$, and the signal length $T$ are set to 32, 64, 512, respectively.

-Both the \textit{Band-specific Denoiser} and the \textit{Full-band Conditioner} adopt an Inception-based encoder–-decoder architecture to capture multi-scale features, as shown at the Figure~\ref{fig:overall-v2}b.
+Both the \textit{Band-specific Denoiser} and the \textit{Full-band Conditioner} adopt an Inception-based encoder–-decoder architecture to capture multi-scale features, as shown at the Figure~\ref{fig:overall-v2}.
 Each module consists of two encoder stages and two decoder stages, with each stage incorporating two Inception1D blocks.